-The graduate level course will build a foundation in public health with a focus on its application to creating strengths-based trauma-informed public health approaches and interventions and trauma-informed communities.
+The graduate level course will build a foundation in public health with a focus on its application to creating strengthsbased trauma-informed community-based public health approaches and interventions.
 Students completing this course will be able to understand how trauma, adverse childhood experiences (ACEs), and resilience affect an individual's and a community's well-being.
 Students will also be able to institute resilience-building practices to building healthier communities.